ginesiametlle/semtagger/README.md

 ### Configuration

-One can edit [config.sh](./config.sh) for fine control over mostly anything.
+One can edit [config.sh](./config.sh) for fine control over the employed features and model architecture.

 Note that trained models are stored/loaded using the defined default directory when the ```--model``` option is not provided.